antstanley/openid-implicit-grant/README.md

 ### Dev Server

-We're going to use [*parcel*](https://parceljs.org) for a local dev server, as it will bundle the `openid-implicit-grant` package for us.
-You can obviously use *Webpack* or *Rollup* for bundling.
+We're going to use [_parcel_](https://parceljs.org) for a local dev server, as it will bundle the `es-oidc-implicit-grant` package for us.
+You can obviously use _Webpack_ or _Rollup_ for bundling.

-Install *parcel* as per the instructions, then run the following command
+Install _parcel_ as per the instructions, then run the following command

 If parcel is installed globally